China–United States relations: Normalization (1979–1989)

 Shortly after being elected president in 1980, Ronald Reagan made a speech criticizing the PRC and welcoming restoration of ties with Taiwan.
 These remarks aroused initial concern in Beijing, but Reagan's advisers quickly apologized for his comments, and the president-elect soon retracted them.
-Reagan's first two years in office saw some deterioration in U.S.-China relations due to the president's vociferous anti-communism, as well as the inability of the two nations to come to a common understanding over the Korean conflict, the Israel–Palestine conflict, or the Falklands War.
-In 1982, Chinese leader Deng Xiaoping, in a reiteration of Mao Zedong's "Three Worlds" theory, criticized both the U.S. and Soviet Union for imperialism.
+Reagan's first two years in office saw some deterioration in US–China relations due to the president's vociferous anti-communism, as well as the inability of the two nations to come to a common understanding over the Korean conflict, the Israel–Palestine conflict, or the Falklands War.
+In 1982, Chinese leader Deng Xiaoping, in a reiteration of Mao Zedong's "Three Worlds" theory, criticized both the US and Soviet Union for imperialism.
 In 1983, there were quarrels over a Chinese tennis player, Hu Na, who defected to the US, and over an incident where an Olympic parade float in New York City displayed the flag of Taiwan rather than the PRC's flag.
 Relations in the early part of 1984 were strained over the issue of US arms sales to Taiwan, but later improved.

 By the late 1980s, China was the US's largest partner for science and technology, which had become the largest type of government-to-government exchange between the two countries.

 In the period before the 1989 Tiananmen Square protests and massacre, a growing number of cultural exchange activities gave the American and Chinese peoples broad exposure to each other's cultural, artistic, and educational achievements.
 Numerous mainland Chinese professionals and official delegations visited the US each month.
 Many of these exchanges continued after the suppression of the Tiananmen protests.

 In the first decade after normalization, the US's policy towards China was largely driven by the Executive Branch of the United States, with the notable exception of the Taiwan Relations Act.
-As a result of the Executive-branch driven approach during this period, China concluded that US Presidents primarily raised Congressional issues as a negotiating tool and that Congress was not itself a significant force in China-US relations.
+As a result of the Executive-branch driven approach during this period, China concluded that US Presidents primarily raised Congressional issues as a negotiating tool and that Congress was not itself a significant force in China–US relations.
 Consequently, China was slow to develop its Congressional liaison capacity.